31st January 2022

-Mr President I am pleased to announce, that after much consideration, Lord Edward Garnier, QC has agreed to undertake the independent review.
+Mr President I am pleased to announce, that after much consideration, Lord Edward Garnier, KC has agreed to undertake the independent review.

 I believe he will carry out a thorough, balanced and impartial review of the areas highlighted by your Committee and identify how best they may be addressed.